Are Aluminum Windows Worth the Investment?

 Slim Profiles and Contemporary Looks

-Aluminum windows have thin frames and lots of glass, making them perfect for modern homes.
+Aluminum windows feature thin frames and large areas of glass, making them ideal for modern homes.
 They also keep things simple in bathrooms.

 They also come in storefront-style designs.
 These add a cool, industrial look.
 Their slim design makes rooms feel bigger and brighter.